Mariya Yaremchuk: 2014–2018: Further success in Ukraine and acting debut

-2018-present: hiatus
+2018–present: hiatus

 In early 2018, Yaremchuk's manager announced that the singer is going on an indefinite hiatus.

 Since then, she did not release any material, nor appeared at concerts and on television programmes.
 Yaremchuk stopped updating her social media pages in May 2018, but returned shortly in June 2020 to post two Instagram posts to promote Netflix's film Eurovision Song Contest: The Story of Fire Saga, which was partially inspired by her Eurovision 2014 stage performance.

+In 2023, she was part of the interval act 'Music Unites Generations' during the second semi-final of the Eurovision Song Contest 2023 alongside Zlata Dziunka and Otoy.

 Private life

 Yaremchuk states that she belongs to the Hutsul ethnic group.
 As of 2021, she resides in Lviv.